1887 New York (New Yorks, Giants)

 April 28, 1887, New York v.
 Philadelphia, at New York, opening day: “The new [New York] uniforms were maroon and black striped shirts, maroon stockings and white breeches.
 Practice suits had snuff brown shirts, maroon trimmed, and caps.”
 From Preston D. Orem, Baseball 1882-1891 From The Newspaper Accounts (1966, 1967, reprinted by SABR in 2021), pg.
 309.

 June 1887: “The color of a least one uniform of each club in the [National] League and American Association is given below.
 It would be next to impossible to give the several different uniforms of each club, as they change the different pieces of one uniform to another, and may appear on the field in a different make-up every day for a week.
 However, one complete uniform of each club is as follows: […] New York — Caps and trousers white, maroon and black shirts and maroon stockings.”
-From the St. Louis Post-Dispatch, June 14, 1887, citing the New York Sun.
+From the New York Sun, June 12, 1887, and the St. Louis Post-Dispatch, June 14, 1887.
 Research from Todd Radom.

 Team genealogy: